No Result

 Jasmine Escalera

-Jasmine Escalera, PhD, is a seasoned career expert with experience in hiring, management and leadership roles.
-For the past five years, she has dedicated herself to supporting professionals in finding the right roles and cultivating supportive work environments for their growth and success.
-Jasmine is a passionate advocate for diversity, equity and inclusion in the workplace and believes in ensuring equitable pay for everyone.
-Jasmine's expertise lies in career clarity, job search tactics, professional branding, interviewing with confidence, salary negotiation and fostering an empowered career mindset.
-Her insight and guidance have been featured in top publications such as Forbes, HuffPost, Nasdaq, and Business Insider.
-Recognized as a LinkedIn Top Voice in the career space, Jasmine is committed to helping individuals navigate their career paths with purpose and confidence.
-With a Bachelor's degree in Biochemistry and a PhD in Neuropharmacology, Jasmine brings a unique perspective to the field of career development.
+Jasmine Escalera, PhD, is a seasoned career expert for Zety with over 15 years of experience in hiring, management, and leadership roles.
+For the past seven years, she has dedicated herself to supporting career professionals in finding the right roles and cultivating supportive work environments for their growth and success.
+Jasmine is a passionate advocate for diversity, equity, and inclusion in the workplace and believes in ensuring equitable pay for everyone.

 Other Stories Recommended For You